 Blankets (If you have a patient that is always cold, pop the blanket in the dryer for them right before appt).
 Consider offering a weighted blanket during treatment to help reduce anxiety.

 Distractions – (Movies, Music, Digital Aquarium, Etc.)

 Put your patients at ease by talking with them before you start looking in their mouth.

-- Free Stuff – Give away items imprinted with your office name, website and phone number to each patient at their appointment.
-Such as; toothbrushes, magnets, calendars, pens and lip balm.
+Free Stuff – Give away items imprinted with your office name, website, and phone number to each patient at their appointment.
+Such as; toothbrushes, hand sanitizer, calendars, pens, and lip balm.

 Using your 5 senses, look closely at yourself, your team, the exterior, and interior of your building, all office systems, your lab, sterilization procedures, website & social media sites, marketing materials, marketing programs, and the patient experience.

 Your goal should be to find ways to consistently exceed your patients’ expectations and remove anything that is hindering you from reaching that goal.